 Does Shuttle have a native RingCX integration?

 Not today.
 Shuttle's voice capture runs on Twilio Pay (we're Twilio's preferred payments partner), and you invoke that setup rather than installing a Shuttle app in RingCX.
-You'll need to be a Twilio customer and to build the agent-side interface for your workflow.
+You'll need to be a Twilio customer and to build a small integration on your side (pass the amount to Shuttle's API and wire the secure capture into your call flow over Twilio), which customers running RingCX have already done.
 We can build a native RingCX or App Gallery integration as a paid project, and a carrier-agnostic version is on our roadmap.

 Does this require Twilio?